 - A king is not assigned any points since practically a king can’t be exchanged in a chess game.
 It can only be checked and checkmated.

-One very important thing you should mention while teaching this is these system is designed to just to have an idea.
-In certain positions the things could be different.
-As a beginner you can rely on this but your brain along with it.
+One very important thing you should mention while teaching this is this system is designed just to have an idea.
+In certain positions, things could be different.
+As a beginner, you can rely on this but use your brain along with it.

-You can also read the following resourceful articles to get more idea:
+You can also read the following resourceful articles to get more knowledge: